amendable/website/src/docs/style-props/why-inline-styles.md

-import Candour from '../Candour'
+import Amendable from '../Amendable'

 # Inline styles and props

- <Candour marginLeft={-.2} /> uses inline styles to manage component styling
+ <Amendable marginLeft={-.2} /> uses inline styles to manage component styling
 internally.

-You won't usually use the `style` prop directly since <Candour /> abstracts it through its modifiers and theming, but using inline styles provides many advantages over using CSS class names.
+You won't usually use the `style` prop directly since <Amendable /> abstracts it through its modifiers and theming, but using inline styles provides many advantages over using CSS class names.